BlackBeltTechnology/pandino/README.md

 ```

 ## Example Projects

+Documenting the whole ecosystem would be too challenging for newcomers to understand, therefore to better understand how
+Pandino works, it's recommended to look into the ready-made examples!

 Multiple example projects are available under the [examples](./examples) folder.
 Each example is a stand-alone,
 dedicated project, which means that specific instructions regarding how to operate them are detailed in their respective